-Once a relatively invisible part of the guest experience, health and safety standards have been thrust into the spotlight as the travel industry prepares to resume operations in the wake of Covid-19.
-This is just highlights of some of the enhancements being implemented.
+Once a relatively invisible part of the guest experience, health and safety standards have been thrust into the spotlight as the travel industry prepares to resume operations.
+This just highlights of some of the enhancements being implemented.

 Motorcoach Guided Vacation